by: Chris Cave

 best = models

 This return the metrics of the model on the train and test set.
-The nodes are coloured based on the Pearson's correlation coefficient between the activation values and the target variable.

 Here we plot the historgram of the predicted probabilities of the test set.
 This gives similar information that the ROC curve does.
 It shows how well the classifier has separated the classes.